UND TRIO Programs

 The Value of TRIO

 There is a large gap in education between America's highest and lowest income students - despite similar talents and potential.
-While there are many talented and worthy low-income students, relatively few are represented in higher education, particularly at America's more selective 4-year colleges and universities.
+While there are many talented and worthy income eligible students, relatively few are represented in higher education, particularly at America's more selective 4-year colleges and universities.
 This growing education gap in our country lowers our potential for success as a nation.

 High-income students who earn a bachelor's degree by age 25